MrsDante/frontend-project-lvl1/README.md

 1. **brain-games** - game with introduction
 2. **brain-even** - check a number for evenness
 3. **brain-gcd** - calculate the greatest common divisor of 2 numbers
+4. **brain-progression** - calculate and enter missing number from progression

 ### Asclinema for BRAIN-EVEN: